KevinWMatthews/c-led_controller/README_unit_tests.md

 make install
 ```

-There seems to be a bug in CppUTests CMake installation (or I don't know how to link to a CMake library).
-The library links properly but can not resolve includes.
+There seems to be a bug in CppUTest's CMake installation (or I don't know how to link to a CMake library).
+The library links properly but can not resolve CppUTest includes.

 See ```<your_install_dir>/lib/CppUTest/cmake/CppUTestTargets.cmake```: